RMIT is looking for an associate dean – communication to join its team in Melbourne, Australia.

-Reporting to the dean of the school, the associate dean fashion and textiles technology is a critical leadership and management role responsible for driving learning and teaching quality, research relevance and industry engagement for the discipline.
+Reporting to the dean of the school, the associate dean communication is a critical leadership and management role responsible for driving learning and teaching quality, research relevance and industry engagement for the discipline.
 They will be expected to work across disciplines and schools to deliver effective learning and teaching and research outcomes.

 Skills and experience required

 To be successful in the role you will possess strong leadership skills and experience in leading and managing academic teams in a collegiate environment to deliver strategic objectives.
 You will bring with you a well-developed understanding of budget management, quality management, and good governance.

 The school will value your capacity to think strategically based on organisational priorities and objectives whilst displaying a high level of interpersonal, communication and negotiating skills.
 These skills will be required for your interactions with senior executives and external bodies and your involvement with cross disciplinary and cross-sectoral teams.
 Your leadership and expertise in learning and teaching along with your substantial academic, research and relevant professional achievement will contribute to the overall standing of the school both nationally and internationally.

 Mandatory A PhD combined with knowledge and achievements that meet the professorial criteria.

 A Working with Children check is required for this role.